cijjas/ser_manos/README.md

 immutability and `json_serializable` for JSON serialization/deserialization.
 These models can be found in the `lib/models/` directory.

+> **Note on Field Names:** The database fields are stored in Spanish (e.g., `titulo`, `resumen`, `emisor`, `imagenUrl`) and have been maintained this way for backward compatibility with existing data and services.
+The Dart models use `@JsonKey` annotations to map between English property names in the code and Spanish field names in Firestore.

 - **User Model (`user.dart`):** Represents the application user and their volunteer-related states.